 It’s like they always say, “April showers bring May cocktails.”

 Spring cocktails, like all the other seasonal cocktails in this guide, are profitable when they’re popular and simple—there’s demand for them and their ingredient cost is low.
-Use a pour cost calculator and you'll find it translates to a low pour cost and a higher bar profit margin.
+Use a liquor cost calculator and you'll find it translates to a low pour cost and a higher bar profit margin.

 So we put together a perfect list of spring cocktails.
 In it, we detail the recipes for each cocktail, along with some interesting history and context around the drink itself.
 While context may not seem necessary, it’s an important part of wringing all the profit you can out of these cocktails.
 The more information you or your bartender can provide around a drink—the more context you deliver—the more value you create.
 That makes them easier to sell or upsell as a bartender.